miklevin/MikeLev.in/_posts/2024-10-22-llm-ghost-in-the-machine.md

 ## OpenAI's Newest Models Sometimes Help with Code Refactoring

-Sometimes you can dump a codebase into OpenAI o1-preview and it will give you great advice you can copy/paste over to Code AI where Claude 3.5 sonnet will sort it all out; from one AI's mouth to another's ears.
+Sometimes you can dump a codebase into OpenAI o1-preview and it will give you great advice you can copy/paste over to ***Cursor AI*** where Claude 3.5 sonnet will sort it all out; from one AI's mouth to another's ears.
 And sometimes it doesn't quite work out that way.
 Getting the magical updates to appear on the page after the LLM does some back-end CRUD manipulation is one of those times.

 ## Old AI Models Don't Know New Technology